 "Connection is why we're here; it is what gives purpose and meaning to our lives." - Brené Brown

-Stay connected with regular communication to reduce isolation and maintain meaningful contact.
+Stay connected through regular communication to reduce feelings of isolation and maintain meaningful contact.

-Physical and mental health activities designed for all ages and abilities.
+Physical and mental health activities designed for all ages and abilities, focusing on stress management, social connection, and cognitive health.

 Have thoughts on intergenerational connection?
 Share how bringing generations together can reduce generational barriers.